srid/emanote/README.md

 - [x] Use default templates and metadata if none exist
   - [x] Load templates from cabal data-files by default
   - [x] Do the same for `index.yaml` (then test on haskell-kb)
+- [ ] Add fsnotify watcher for default template files (etc), but only in ghcid mode
 - [ ] Use default static files (favicon.svg) for those that do not exist
 - [ ] BUG: /Haskell.org (with dot in it) crashes ema dev server
 - [ ] Finish Pandoc AST rendering (address Unsupported)